 We will give medals to 1st, 2nd and 3rd place winners for each age group/category.
 We will not give prizes unless the podium is 3 - deep.
 It has became "participation" prizes when the podium is not full and we are moving towards "competitive" rewards.

-Not only are you competing for national ranking with USA Cycling but for the Go Nuts Biking series win!
-At the. conclusion of each XC/Cross Country Series, overall winners will be recognized 1st through 3rd and invited to the GNR banquet at the end of the year.
-First place winners in Pro, CAT1, CAT2, Single Speed, CAT3, Clydesdale, Sasquatch, and/or Women’s Novice will be given a Go Nuts Championship Jerseys.
+Not only are you competing for national ranking with USA Cycling, but for the Go Nuts Biking series win!
+At the conclusion of each series, XC/Cross Country Series (Spring and Fall), overall winners will be recognized 1st through 3rd place with 5 completed races.
+First place winners in EMTB, Pro, CAT 1, CAT 2, Single Speed, CAT 3, Clydesdale, Sasquatch, and/or Women’s Novice will be given a Go Nuts Championship Jerseys for each series win.
+Collegiate winners for the Spring XC Series ranking 1st through 3rd place with 5 completed races will also be given a Go Nuts Championship Jerseys.

 USA Cycling Official Guidelines will be followed for all races.

 Check out the rules for Go Nuts Series!

 1) You must COMPLETE at least 5 races for Spring or Fall series (not combined) to qualify.

 2) The best 5 race scores will be used for overall ranking in each series.

 3) You must compete in the last race (Regional Championship) for series win and tie breaker when applicable.